 Detroit Buildings.
 What comes to mind?
-Eminem’s childhood home, the GM Renascence Center, The Detroit Tigers Stadium?
+Eminem’s childhood home, the GM Renaissance Center, The Detroit Tigers Stadium?
 Perhaps it’s all and more.
-For me, it is the historical and abandoned buildings.
-The architectural marvels that now lay in ruin, covered in graffiti, a shamble of their original glory.
+For me, it is the historic and abandoned buildings.
+The architectural marvels now lay in ruin, covered in graffiti, a shamble of their original glory.

-We spent a long weekend in Detroit to tour the abandoned buildings.
-As much as we like to explore on our own, I wanted to take a tour with a local.
-First, because some of the buildings we wanted to view are in less than desirable locations and secondly, because we are not experienced, urban explorers.
+We spent a long weekend in Detroit touring the abandoned buildings.
+As much as we like to explore on our own, I wanted to take a local tour because some of the buildings we wanted to view are in less than desirable locations; secondly, we are not experienced, urban explorers.

-Researching our options, I came across hundreds of photos by Jesse Welter a local photographer who has a fascination with urbexing and Detroit’s architecture.
-I found Jesse’s website Motor City Photo Workshops and realized that he offered tours.
+Researching our options, I came across hundreds of photos by Jesse Welter, a local photographer fascinated with urbexing and Detroit’s architecture.
+I found Jesse’s website Motor City Photo Workshops, and realized that he offered tours.
 I don’t think you can do any better than take a trip like this with a local photographer that shares your passion.
-Four of us did this tour, it cost $75 a person, and it was one of the best seventy-five dollars ever spent.
+Four of us did this tour, which cost $75 a person and was one of the best seventy-five dollars ever spent.

-We did this tour four years ago long before I had a blog.
+We did this tour before I had a blog.
 Sharing this experience has been on my to-do list for a while.
-I was recently re-motivated to write this after reading one of my favorite bloggers post: A Work of Street Art: The Best Murals in Nashville.
-The murals reminded me of the graffiti of Detroit, which while not one in the same both urban art forms.
+I was recently re-motivated to write this after reading one of my favorite bloggers’ posts: A Work of Street Art: The Best Murals in Nashville.
+The murals reminded me of Detroit’s graffiti, which, while not the same, are both urban art forms.

-Dee Dee Martel and I took all the photographs in this post.
+Dee Dee Martel and I took all the photographs for this post.

 Crockett Technical High School

 This one is exciting and sad.
-The reason I say it’s sad is that it’s humongous and yet there is no sign of life in sight.
-A couple of occasional homes appear to be occupied, but otherwise, this area is like a no man’s land – totally deserted.
+I say it’s unfortunate because it’s humongous, yet there is no sign of life.
+On several occasions, homes appear to be occupied, but otherwise, this area is like a no man’s land – totally deserted.
 At least it was when we toured it.
 This school is massive!
-During the heyday, there were 2,300 students who were above the intended capacity.
+During its heyday, it had 2,300 students, which was above the intended capacity.

-If you get the chance to tour this school a couple of things will resonate.
+If you get the chance to tour this school, a couple of things will resonate.
 The sheer size and desertion give your insight into what was.
 Imagine how many had to have lived in this area for a school of this size.
 Imagine if you can why they left.
-If you are not familiar with the city of Detroit’s struggle now would be a good time to read up on the history:
+If you are unfamiliar with the city of Detroit’s struggle, now would be a good time to read about it.

 Essentially, in 2013 Detroit became the city ever to file for bankruptcy.
-It did not happen overnight nor in the 21st century.
-The demise started around 1950 with the decentralization of the auto industry and the move away from the city to the suburbs.
+This did not happen overnight nor in the 21st century.
+The demise started around 1950 with the decentralization of the auto industry and moving away from the city to the suburbs.
 From there, a trickle-down financial effect followed.
-Consider that this is a tremendously simplified summary.
-Many other factors contributed to a broader decline including government fraud, racism and poor management of the city.
+This is a tremendously simplified summary.
+Many other factors contributed to a more profound decline, including government fraud, racism, and poor management of the city.